Peafowl: Description

-Iridescence
+Iridescence and structural coloration

-As with many birds, vibrant iridescent plumage colours are not primarily pigments, but structural colouration.
-Optical interference Bragg reflections, based on regular, periodic nanostructures of the barbules (fiber-like components) of the feathers, produce the peacock's colours.
-More specifically, there are 2D photonic-crystal structures that are within the layers or surface area of those various barbules, which are essentially in charge of the colouration of their feathers.
-Slight changes to the spacing of these barbules result in different colours.
-Brown feathers are a mixture of red and blue: one colour is created by the periodic structure and the other is created by a Fabry–Pérot interference peak from reflections from the outer and inner boundaries.
-Such structural colouration causes the iridescence of the peacock's hues.
-Color derived from physical structure rather than pigment can vary with viewing angle.
-Most commonly, during a courtship display, the visiting female peahen will stop directly in front of the male peacock – thus providing her the ability to assess the male at 90° to the surface of the feather.
+As with many birds, vibrant iridescent plumage colors are not primarily pigments, but structural coloration.
+Optical interference of Bragg reflections, from regular, periodic nanostructures of the barbules (fiber-like components) of the feathers, produce the peacock's colors.
+Slight changes to the spacing of the barbules result in different colors.
+Brown feathers are a mixture of red and blue: one color is created by the periodic structure and the other is created by a Fabry–Pérot interference peak from reflections from the outer and inner boundaries.
+Color derived from physical structure rather than pigment can vary with viewing angle, causing iridescence.

+Courtship

+Most commonly, during a courtship display, the visiting peahen will stop directly in front of the peacock, thus providing her with the ability to assess the male at 90° to the surface of the feather.
 Then, the male will turn and display his feathers about 45° to the right of the sun's azimuth which allows the sunlight to accentuate the iridescence of his train.
 If the female chooses to interact with the male, he will then turn to face her and shiver his train so as to begin the mating process.

 Evolution

 Sexual selection

-Charles Darwin suggested in On the Origin of Species that the peafowl's plumage had evolved through sexual selection.
-He expanded upon this in his second book, The Descent of Man and Selection in Relation to Sex.
+Charles Darwin suggested in The Descent of Man and Selection in Relation to Sex that peafowl plumage may have evolved through sexual selection:

-Sexual selection is the ability of male and female organisms to exert selective forces on each other with regard to mating activity.
-The strongest driver of sexual selection is gamete size.
-In general, eggs are bigger than sperm, and females produce fewer gametes than males.
-This leads to eggs being a bigger investment, so to females being selective about the traits that will be passed on to her offspring by males.
-The peahen's reproductive success and the likelihood of survival of her chicks is partly dependent on the genotype of the mate.
-Females generally have more to lose when mating with an inferior male due to her gametes being more costly than the male's.

-Food courtship theory

-Merle Jacobs' food-courtship theory states that peahens are attracted to peacocks for the resemblance of their eye spots to blue berries.

-Natural selection
+Aposematism and natural selection

-It has been suggested that a peacock's train, loud call, and fearless behaviour have been formed by natural selection (with or without sexual selection too), and served as an aposematic display to intimidate predators and rivals.
-This hypothesis is designed to explain Takahashi's findings that in Japan, neither reproductive success nor physical condition correlates with the train's length, symmetry or number of eyespots.
+It has been suggested that a peacock's train, loud call, and fearless behavior have been formed by natural selection (with or without sexual selection too), and served as an aposematic display to intimidate predators and rivals.
+This hypothesis is designed to explain Takahashi's observations that in Japan, neither reproductive success nor physical condition correlate with the train's length, symmetry or number of eyespots.